 - Attract a shopping crowd to your business through email campaigns

-Across the years, every business has taken a huge hit, and thanks to the technologies that made it possible.
+Over the years, every business has taken a huge hit, thanks to the technologies that made it possible.
 On the contrary, the current pandemic has left many small business owners struggling to stay afloat.

 - Without any hassle, planning things accordingly particularly earlier will help you to add some essential features.